Objectives of the service

-With the evolving threat of terrorism and the consequences of industrial accidents producing life endangering toxic materials, there is an increasing need for improved local control of CBRN or HazMat incidents.
-Consequently, there is an increasing need for first responders, local government and other agencies, as well as commercial entities concerned with risk management and insurance to have access to the type of CBRN Information Management (IM) capabilities available to the military.
-From a first responder and local government perspective, having immediate access to trusted and affordable CBRN/HazMat information would significantly improve their situational awareness and enable more effective response strategies to be developed.
-From a commercial perspective, understanding the risk from potential CBRN/HazMat scenarios and planning effective mitigation strategies is a vital part of business continuity which would be significantly enhanced with access to a CBRN/HazMat IM system.
+With the evolving threat of terrorism and the consequences of industrial accidents producing life endangering toxic materials, there is an increasing need for improved local control of CBRN incidents.
+Consequently, there is an increasing need for first responders, local government and other agencies, as well as commercial entities concerned with risk management and insurance to have access to the type of CBRN IM capabilities available to the military.
+From a first responder and local government perspective, having immediate access to trusted and affordable CBRN information would significantly improve their situational awareness and enable more effective response strategies to be developed.
+From a commercial perspective, understanding the risk from potential CBRN scenarios and planning effective mitigation strategies is a vital part of business continuity which would be significantly enhanced with access to a CBRN IM system.

-The developed service is targeted at users in the UK, EU and NATO countries as well as elsewhere in the world, subject to any relevant Export Licence etc. considerations.
+The developed service is targeted at users in the UK, EU and NATO countries.

 Service/ system concept

-The primary operational concept of UrbanAware is for an Information Management system that delivers shared situational awareness and decision support within the context of an unfolding CBRN/HazMat incident.
-While the system is designed to be flexible in terms of its deployment, the primary offering consists of a centralised modelling and information integration service suite, providing dispersion modelling, information fusion and hazard forecasting, supported by a Consolidated Base Data Service, accessible via a desktop web app and first responder’s handheld platforms, either via a mobile app or a mobile-friendly web interface.
-The system also functions as a shared workspace in which a team or multiple teams across various agencies operating within the context of an incident share situational information – which can be securely configured per team or agency to suit the incident commander or lead agency’s requirements – and access services that build their understanding of the unfolding situation, providing actionable information in a readily assimilable form.
+The primary operational concept of UrbanAware is that of an Information Management system that delivers shared situational awareness and decision support within the context of an unfolding CBRN/HazMat incident.
+While the system is designed to be flexible in terms of its deployment, the primary offering consists of a centralised modelling and information fusion service suite, providing dispersion modelling, information fusion and hazard forecasting, supported by a Consolidated Base Data Service, accessible via a desktop web app and first responders’ handheld platforms.
+The system also functions as a shared workspace in which a team or multiple teams operating within the context of an incident share situational information and access services that build their understanding of the unfolding situation, providing actionable information in a readily assimilable form.

-Within this overall vision, three key headline services have been identified, all of which will be provided within an overarching, primarily cloud-hosted system, delivered via web-based user interface accessible via desktop and handheld devices.
+Within this overall vision, three key headline services have been identified, all of which are provided within an overarching, primarily cloud-hosted system, delivered via web-based user interfaces accessible via desktop and handheld devices.
 Two additional supporting services provide coupling with operational workflows and with available data sources.
-The key headline services which are included in the core offering are: Dispersion Modelling; Information Fusion and Hazard Modelling, and; Definition of Key Population Risks.
-Within the flexible framework provided, these can also be augmented by further additional supporting services, all delivered within the common service architecture as shown in Figure 1 below.
+The key headline services delivered within the initial offering are Dispersion Modelling, Information Fusion and Hazard Modelling and Definition of Key Population Risks.
+Within UrbanAware’s flexible framework, these could be augmented by further services, all delivered within the common service architecture as shown in Figure 1 below.

-Figure 1: High level pictorial of UrbanAware common service architecture concept
+Figure 1: High level pictorial of UrbanAware architecture concept

 - Cloud Hosted Service-Oriented System